OpenTechSchool-Brussels/generative-art-with-processing/Playing-with-lines.markdown

 So, you already automated a bit of the task, but there is still one repetition...
 That 10 is mentionned twice.
 An array should know its length right?
 Well, lucky you, in our case it does.
 In order to call a variable internal to an object (or a function for that matter) you need to use the `.` operator.
 The internal variable corresponding to the length of the array is called ... length.
 Good.
 So if you want to apply that to our previous call, you'd write `arrayOfFloats.length`.
 Go ahead, try to replace `10` by that new variable in the `for` loop.

 Ok, now we know how to use array (did you already think of creative to use your new powers?).
 Let’s use them to have maaaaany lines.
 First, as for other variables, we need to define those arrays globally.
 Then whatever calculus we made on our previously separated variables, we’ll do on each element of the array.
 This might be a bit hard, but try already by yourself to reorganise your code.
 You can have a pick at the following way to do so if you’re stuck.
+If you end up going straight to the answer, be sure to experiment with it enough to be sure that you understand each part of the code.

 ```java
 int k; //Will parametrise the number of lines